 Furthermore, within the aforementioned case, a report issued by the State Enterprise “Center of Competence of the Internet Address Space,” dated May 16, 2024, No. 150/2024-ZV, was presented regarding the documentation and expert assessment of the content of ALLATRA web pages.
 The report materials confirm ALLATRA’s patriotic activities in Ukraine.

 Inadmissibility of the criminal evidence base.
-The criminal proceedings initiated against ALLATRA participants in Ukraine, referenced by the author of the article published in the Czech media outlet Seznam Zprávy, are based on the same set of “expert opinions” that the court has already found inadmissible in the aforementioned administrative case against the ALLATRA Movement.
+The criminal proceedings initiated against ALLATRA participants in Ukraine, referenced by the author of the article published in the Czech media outlet Seznam Zprávy, are based on the same set of “expert opinions” that the court has already found inadmissible in the aforementioned administrative case against ALLATRA.
 Since the court has already established the inadmissibility, bias, and plagiarized nature of these documents, the entire evidentiary basis for the accusation is legally inadmissible.
 The mere fact that an appeal has been filed in the administrative case, which currently remains pending, does not alter the legal assessment regarding the evidence inadmissibility.
 An accusation cannot be considered lawful if it is predicated on evidence that has been judicially defined as inadmissible.

-It is noteworthy that the “expert opinions” used against ALLATRA, which were subsequently recognized by the Kyiv District Administrative Court as inadmissible evidence, contain defamatory claims against the Movement that were previously disseminated as part of disinformation campaigns conducted by Russian propaganda.
+It is noteworthy that the “expert opinions” used against ALLATRA, which were subsequently recognized by the Kyiv District Administrative Court as inadmissible evidence, contain defamatory claims against ALLATRA that were previously disseminated as part of disinformation campaigns conducted by Russian propaganda.
 Similar claims and, in some cases, word-for-word identical statements, have also been reproduced in foreign publications that defame ALLATRA’s reputation and rely on unverifiable sources.

 In the European legal system, a court is the sole authority with the power to determine whether an individual or an organization is guilty of an offense.
 To date, there are no legally binding court rulings in either Ukraine or the EU member states that would establish the organization's involvement in unlawful activities.